 At the discretion of the Coach, team personnel (including the Coach, Parent Rep, Assistant Coach, Manager, and Trainer) may meet privately with the players for a brief period.
 At that time, all other people must leave the room.
 The door may be closed, but not locked.
 After the game, again at the discretion of the Coach, Team Personnel may meet briefly in private with the players.
 All other people must leave the room.
-The door may be closed, but not locked but not locked, but not locked but not locked but not locked but not locked.
-After the game, again at the discretion of the Coach, Team Personnel may meet briefly in private with the players.
-All other people must leave the room.
 The door may be closed, but not locked.
 Coaches will not be expected to help dress any player.